Survivor Series (2005): Aftermath

 The five-on-five Survivor Series match ended the rivalry between the brands.
-Eric Bischoff was fired as general manager of Raw by Vince McMahon, who took control of the Raw brand as temporary general manager of Raw.
+On December 5, Eric Bischoff was fired as general manager of Raw by Vince McMahon, who took control of the Raw brand as temporary general manager of Raw.
 McMahon soon started to feud with Shawn Michaels, whom he lauded for his part in the Montreal Screwjob, when Michaels told McMahon to move on.
-This would lead to a feud with D-Generation X that lasted most of 2006.
+This would lead to a feud with D-Generation X (DX) that lasted most of 2006.

 After Survivor Series, John Cena and Kurt Angle continued their feud.
 Before being fired, Bischoff had proposed that Cena should defend his WWE championship in an Elimination Chamber match at New Year's Revolution.
 On the December 12 episode of Raw, Kurt Angle, Carlito, Shawn Michaels, Chris Masters, and Kane won matches qualifying them for the Elimination Chamber match.
 After the qualifying matches, Cena faced Angle's associate, Daivari in a "You Can't See Me" match, as it would see Cena blindfolded during the match.
 Cena won as he made Daivari submit to the STFU.
-At New Year's Revolution, Cena also won the Elimination Chamber match, last eliminating Carlito, but immediately afterward, dropped the title to Edge, who cashed in his Money in the Bank contract following the match.
+At New Year's Revolution, Cena also won the Elimination Chamber match, last eliminating Carlito, but afterward, dropped the title to Edge, who cashed in his Money in the Bank contract following the match.

 Randy Orton and The Undertaker fought each other at Armageddon in a Hell in a Cell match, which the Undertaker won, ending their feud.
-Triple H moved on to feud with The Big Show, and Ric Flair feuded with Edge over the WWE Intercontinental Championship.
+Triple H moved on to feud with Big Show, and Ric Flair feuded with Edge over the WWE Intercontinental Championship.
 Chris Benoit continued to feud with Booker T throughout the rest of the year and into 2006; their "Best of Seven series" concluded in January.
-Randy Orton, who was Booker's replacement due to a kayfabe injury, defeated Benoit in the seventh and final match, giving Booker the WWE United States Championship.
-However, Booker would lose the title to Benoit the following month at No Way Out.
+Randy Orton, who was Booker T's replacement due to a kayfabe injury, defeated Benoit in the seventh and final match, giving Booker T the WWE United States Championship.
+However, Booker T would lose the title to Benoit the following month at No Way Out.

 In May 2006, WWE introduced a third brand dubbed ECW.
-The brand featured wrestlers from the former Extreme Championship Wrestling promotion, as well as new talent.
+The brand featured wrestlers from the former Extreme Championship Wrestling (ECW) promotion, as well as new talent.